 PLB will continue focusing in securing contracts from existing established clients, new reputable customers and the public sector including abandoned schemes to enhance the profitability of the Group in the forthcoming financial year.

-The latest external construction projects at Bukit Minyak, Penang and Kulim, Kedah worth RM115 million is expected to contribute to the Group over the next one and a half years.
+The current on-going external construction projects with a total unbilled sales of RM53 million located at Bukit Minyak-Prai and Penang Island is expected to contribute to the Group turnover over the next one year.

 Property Development